litalduek/web-monitor/README.txt

 ## Usage
 ### Command-Line Interface
-    To create the `website_metrics` table in your PostgreSQL database: python main.py --create-table
+    To start the website monitoring process and create the `website_metrics` table in your PostgreSQL database: python main.py --create-table
     To start the website monitoring process:
         python main.py